thiagopbueno/dbn-pp/README.md

 Please note that N = T + S and P <= N.
 The width of a factor refers to the cardinality of its scope/domain and its size is the number of possible instantiations of its scope/domain variables.

 Comments are allowed anywhere and start with '#' sign and go until the end of the line.
+Whitespaces are ignored.

 #### File .duai.evid evidence specification